 How long will tickets affect my rates?

-Tickets will affect your rates for as long as they appear on your driving record.
+Tickets will affect your rates for as long as they appear on your record.
 It depends on your state, but tickets can typically go off your record after two to five years or even one year in some states.

 Can I check my driving record on my own?